-Collaboratory of Practice represent a fusion of two important development in contemporary research: communities of practice and collaboratories.
+Collaboratories of Practice represent a fusion of two important developments in contemporary research: communities of practice and collaboratories.
 A collaboratory is a new networked organizational form involving structured experiences of authentic, real-world practice which serve as sources of active inquiry and professional learning.
 This course provides opportunities for individuals or groups to investigate real world problems and to devise or recommend pragmatic solutions suitable to their contexts.

 This course will focus on examining and developing the skills associated with crafting an academic paper.
 Topics will also include genres and purposes of academic writing, and venues for presentation and publication.

 This course examines study, studying, and having studied as distinctive educational experiences.
 It considers temporal, spatial, and ethical conceptualizations of curriculum study and curriculum as study and questions the relationships between understanding, learning, questioning, and application.
 Through conceptual and phenomenological accounts of the studier’s stance, students are invited to retrospectively and prospectively consider questions of intentionality, action, and potentialities of educational being.